Teads User Privacy Policy

 Our internal complaints mechanism

-In compliance with the EU-U.S. DPF, and the UK Extension to the EU-U.S. DPF, we commit to resolve EU-U.S. DPF Principles and UK Extension to the EU-U.S. DPF Principles-related complaints about our collection and use of your Personal Data.
-EU and UK individuals with inquiries or complaints regarding our handling of Personal Data received in reliance on the EU-U.S. DPF and the UK Extension to the EU-U.S. DPF should first contact us at: privacy@teads.com.
+In compliance with the EU-U.S. DPF, the UK Extension to the EU-U.S. DPF, and the Swiss-U.S. DPF, we commit to resolve EU-U.S. DPF Principles and UK Extension to the EU-U.S. DPF Principles-related complaints about our collection and use of your Personal Data.
+EU, UK and Swiss individuals with inquiries or complaints regarding our handling of Personal Data received in reliance on the EU-U.S. DPF, the UK Extension to the EU-U.S. DPF, and the Swiss-U.S. DPF should first contact us at: privacy@teads.com.

 You may have the right to lodge a complaint with the data protection authority of your country of residence.
 If you live in the UK, you can make a complaint with the Information Commissioner’s Office (ICO) at this address.
 If you live in the EU, you can find the relevant data protection authority here.
-Teads Inc. is subject to the investigatory and enforcement powers of the U.S. Federal Trade Commission (FTC).
+We are subject to the investigatory and enforcement powers of the U.S. Federal Trade Commission (FTC).
 To submit a complaint to the FTC, click here.

 Independent Recourse Mechanism

-In compliance with the EU-U.S. DPF and the UK Extension to the EU-U.S. DPF, Teads, Inc commits to refer unresolved complaints concerning our handling of personal data received in reliance on the EU-U.S. DPF and the UK Extension to the EU-U.S. DPF to JAMS, an alternative dispute resolution provider based in the United States.
+In compliance with the EU-U.S. DPF, the UK Extension to the EU-U.S. DPF, and the Swiss-U.S. DPF, we commit to refer unresolved complaints concerning our handling of Personal Data received in reliance on the EU-U.S. DPF and the UK Extension to the EU-U.S. DPF, and the Swiss-U.S. DPF to JAMS, an alternative dispute resolution provider based in the United States.
 If you do not receive timely acknowledgment of your DPF Principles-related complaint from us, or if we have not addressed your DPF Principles-related complaint to your satisfaction, please visit https://www.jamsadr.com/DPF-Dispute-Resolution for more information or to file a complaint.
 The services of JAMS are provided at no cost to you.

 Arbitration

-You may also be able to invoke binding arbitration for unresolved complaints but prior to initiating such arbitration, a resident of a European country participating in the DPF must first:
+You may also be able to invoke binding arbitration for unresolved complaints but prior to initiating such arbitration, a resident of a European country (including Switzerland) participating in the DPF must first:

 If such a resident invokes binding arbitration, each party shall be responsible for its own attorney’s fees.
 Please be advised that, pursuant to the DPF, the arbitrator(s) may only impose individual- specific, non-monetary, equitable relief necessary to remedy any violation of the DPF Principles with respect to the resident.
 The arbitration option may not be invoked if the individual’s same claimed violation of the Principles has previously been subject to binding arbitration; was the subject of a final judgement entered in a court action to which the individual was a party; or was previously settled by the parties.
 For more details, please click here.